Susan Slade: Plot

-Susan finally receives a telephone call from Conn's father, whom she has never met, informing her that Conn had told his parents of his love for her and that Conn died climbing Denali.
+Susan finally receives a telephone call from Conn's father, whom she has never met, informing her that Conn had told his parents of his love for her and that Conn died climbing Mt.
+McKinley.
 Susan has a breakdown and tries to drown herself in the bay, but is rescued by Hoyt.
 In her delirium, she lets slip to her mother that she is pregnant by Conn.
 Roger and Leah decide the only way to avoid disgrace and protect Susan is for the family to move to remote Guatemala, where Roger has been offered a two-year job running a mine.
 Susan can then finish her pregnancy and have her baby in secret, and Leah and Roger will pass it off as their own.
-All goes according to plan, but after the baby (named "Rogey" after Susan's father) is born, Susan has difficulty setting aside her maternal feelings and treating the baby as her brother rather than her son.
+All goes according to plan, but after the baby (named "Rogie" after Susan's father) is born, Susan has difficulty setting aside her maternal feelings and treating the baby as her brother rather than her son.

 Roger's heart condition worsens due to the stressful work at the mine, and he suddenly dies.
-Leah, Susan and baby Rogey return to their Monterey home, which Susan is dismayed to find has now been fixed up by the unsuspecting Corbetts to give her an apartment of her own, separated from the baby's room.
+Leah, Susan and baby Rogie return to their Monterey home, which Susan is dismayed to find has now been fixed up by the unsuspecting Corbetts to give her an apartment of her own, separated from the baby's room.
 Hoyt and Susan, who have been writing to each other regularly, renew their friendship and Hoyt professes his love for Susan, but Wells Corbett also begins to court Susan and soon proposes.
-Leah pushes Susan to accept Wells' proposal, but warns her never to tell Wells or anyone else the truth about Rogey's parentage, for fear that Rogey, Susan and the family name will be disgraced.
+Leah pushes Susan to accept Wells' proposal, but warns her never to tell Wells or anyone else the truth about Rogie's parentage, for fear that Rogie, Susan and the family name will be disgraced.
 Susan is reluctant to marry anyone because she would not be able to be honest with her future husband, but finally decides to marry Wells, just as Hoyt sells his first book to a publisher and rushes to tell Susan the good news.

 Hoyt and Susan argue over her decision to marry Wells, as Hoyt has a grudge against the Corbetts and also thinks Susan does not really love Wells.
-As they argue, baby Rogey accidentally sets himself on fire while playing with a cigarette lighter.
-Rogey is rushed to the hospital and the Corbetts, Slades and Hoyt all wait to hear the outcome.
-The doctor finally announces that Rogey will survive, but is seriously hurt and only his mother can see him.
-Susan, unable to hold back any longer, reveals that she is Rogey's true mother, which causes Wells to rescind his marriage proposal, although his father Stanton praises Susan for her honesty.
+As they argue, baby Rogie accidentally sets himself on fire while playing with a cigarette lighter.
+Rogie is rushed to the hospital and the Corbetts, Slades and Hoyt all wait to hear the outcome.
+The doctor finally announces that Rogie will survive, but is seriously hurt and only his mother can see him.
+Susan, unable to hold back any longer, reveals that she is Rogie's true mother, which causes Wells to rescind his marriage proposal, although his father Stanton praises Susan for her honesty.
 However, Hoyt's feelings for Susan have not changed.
 Susan professes her true love for Hoyt, and they embrace.